University: University of St Andrews

 - Proton conducting membranes produce pure, dry hydrogen ready for use

 - Gives more effective generation when coupled with intermittent renewable energy generation

 This new electrolyser could be used anywhere clean, dry hydrogen needs to be produced either at the site of generation or at distributed sites near the end users.There is an anticipated growing market of $20 billion/year in the US alone for hydrogen generation for fuel cell technology.

-The University of St Andrews has applied for UK and PCT patent protection and the research group involved continues to perform R&D in hydrogen production and storage.
-There are no commercial parties involved in this research and the University would welcome enquiries from commercial parties interested in developing commercial applications of hydrogen production and storage.
+The University of St Andrews has granted patents in the USA, Canada and Europe and the research group involved continues to perform R&D in hydrogen production and storage.
+The University would welcome enquiries from parties interested in developing commercial applications of hydrogen production and storage.
 The University of St Andrews is looking to set up a strategic licensing and research support agreement with a company in hydrogen production/storage.